Insurance and reinsurance in Mexico: overview

 Extended warranty services are deemed insurance.
 However, non-licensed entities can offer extended warranty services, provided they have a stop-loss insurance coverage or reimbursement insurance coverage, in the terms required by applicable regulations relating to a Mexican insurance company.

-In addition to the requirements to obtain authorisation to incorporate and operate an insurance company, the Insurance Affiliate must comply with the requirements set out in the Rules for the Establishment of Affiliates of Foreign Financial Entities (Reglas para el Establecimiento de Filiales de Instituciones Financieras del Exterior).
+In addition to the requirements to obtain authorisation to incorporate and operate an insurance company, insurance affiliates must comply with the requirements set out in the Rules for the Establishment of Affiliates of Foreign Financial Entities (Reglas para el Establecimiento de Filiales de Instituciones Financieras del Exterior).
+Recent changes in the foreign investment law now permits any foreign investor to invest up to 100%in a Mexican insurance company, subject to the applicable provisions of the Insurance Law and Surety Companies Law (LISF).

 Foreign entities that act as "authorities" (ejerzan funciones de autoridad) cannot participate in any way in the capital of Mexican insurance companies.
 Mexican law does not define the term "authority".
 However, it can be defined as an individual or governmental agency with legal powers and authority to issue binding orders and regulations within the scope of such powers and authority.